- Global Education

 - Order an official transcript from CSUSM and any other college from which you have taken a semester or more in classes (even if you have already transferred credit to CSUSM).
 Please pick up official, paper transcripts in person and deliver them to Craven 3200.
 Keep in mind that transcripts are now taking 7-10 business days to process.
 Plan accordingly.

-- Read about student accommodations.
-Fill out the Exchange Accommodation Preference Form.
+- Read about student accomodations.
+You will note your preference in your online application.
 All housing is first come, first served.

-- Complete the Deakin University Application and submit it and all supplemental documents to the Study Abroad Advisor in Craven 3200.
+- Request the Online Deakin University Application and print a copy to submit with all supplemental documents to the Study Abroad Advisor in Craven 3200.

 - Submit a photcopy of your passport along with your medical disclosure form, personal conduct agreement, air travel release form.
 Proof of travel medical insurance in the form of an insurance letter and ID card should be turned in to the Study Abroad Advisor right before your departure.